 - 10.11 Parking availability, price and location have a direct impact on the travel choices that individuals make when considering their journey.
 In busy city centre locations car parking can affect traffic congestion levels and have other environmental impacts.
-Dundee City Council's Central Dundee Parking Strategy has adopted a three strand approach which is: - Sustainability, Parking Supply and Pricing - Safety and Convenience - Residential Amenity - 10.12 Dundee City Council seeks to control the demand for spaces and the pricing applied for parking within the City Centre area, in accordance with the Central Dundee Parking Strategy. - 10.13 Dundee City Council in conjunction with TACTRAN are considering the potential for new Park & Ride Facilities around the City.
+Dundee City Council's Central Dundee Parking Strategy has adopted a three strand approach which is: - Sustainability, Parking Supply and Pricing - Safety and Convenience - Residential Amenity - 10.12 Dundee City Council seeks to control the demand for spaces and the pricing applied for parking within the city centre area, in accordance with the Central Dundee Parking Strategy. - 10.13 Dundee City Council in conjunction with TACTRAN are considering the potential for new Park and Ride Facilities around the City.
 The successful use of Park & Ride can negate the need for an equivalent amount of city centre parking.
-Any new parking proposals in the City should not undermine the usage of these facilities. - 10.14 For developments outwith the City Centre, parking standards are set down in Dundee City Council's Streets Ahead document and in Scottish Planning Policy (2010).
-Where car parking is provided it is expected to be of a high quality by providing for all members of the community, incorporate sustainable features such as permeable surfaces or Sustainable Urban Drainage Systems, have safety and security designed in and provide for the future facilities for electric vehicles.
+Any new parking proposals in the City should not undermine the usage of these facilities. - 10.14 For developments outwith the city centre, parking standards are set down in the Dundee City Councils 'Streets Ahead' document and in Scottish Planning Policy 2010.
+Where car parking is provided it is expected to be of a high quality by providing for all members of the community, incorporate sustainable features such as permeable surfaces or SUDS, have safety and security designed in and provide for the future facilities for electric vehicles.

-Policy 57: Car Parking
+Policy 56: Car Parking